An equation linking $\mathscr{W}$-entropy with reduced volume: Introduction

-If we try to prove (\ref{1.2}) imitating Ni's method mentioned above, we need to get a sharp bound of the conjugate heat kernel in the Ricci flow case.
+If we try to prove (\ref{1.2}) by imitating Ni's method mentioned above, we need to get a sharp bound of the conjugate heat kernel in the Ricci flow case.
 But it is much harder to get the sharp Gaussian bounds than the uniform Gaussian bounds for the conjugate heat kernel in the Ricci flow case, and we do not know the sharp bounds so far.

-On the other hand, by modifying the argument of Cao and Zhang in \cite{CZ}, we succeed in getting the uniform Gaussian bounds of the conjugate heat kernel $H(x, y, t)$ for a large class of ancient solutions, where the coefficients of the bounds do not depend on time $t$.
-We believe that such uniform Gaussian bound has its own interest.
+On the other hand, by modifying the argument of Cao and Zhang in \cite{CZ}, we succeed in getting the uniform Gaussian bounds of the conjugate heat kernel $H(x, y, t)$ for Type I $\kappa$-solutions, where the coefficients of the bounds do not depend on time $t$, and the distance in exponential term and the volume term are with respect to the changing metric $g(t)$.
+Let us recall the definition of a Type I $\kappa$-solution, \begin{definition} {A $\kappa$-solution on $[0, \infty)$ is called Type I if there exists a positive constant $C_1$ such that $|Rm(x, t)|\leq \frac{C_1}{1+ t}$ for any $t\in [0, \infty)$. } \end{definition}

-Also from Perelman's result, the asymptotic backward limit of $\kappa$-noncollapsed ancient solution with bounded nonnegative curvature operator is shrinking soliton (see \cite{Pere}).
-When $(M^n, g(t))_{t\in (0, \infty)}$ are shrinking soliton solutions to backward Ricci flow and $g(t)$ converges in the Gromov-Hausdorff sense as $t\searrow 0$ to a metric cone $C$ which is smooth except at the vertex, the above equation (\ref{1.2}) was proved by Cao, Hamilton and Ilmanen (see Section $3$ of \cite{CHI}).
+Also note that Cao and Zhang \cite{CZ} showed that the asymptotic limit of Type I $\kappa$-solution is a shrinking soliton.
+When $(M^n, g(t))_{t\in (0, \infty)}$ are shrinking soliton solutions to backward Ricci flow and $g(t)$ converges in the Gromov-Hausdorff sense as $t\searrow 0$ a metric cone $C$ which is smooth except at the vertex, the above equation (\ref{1.2}) was proved by Cao, Hamilton and Ilmanen (see Section $3$ of \cite{CHI}).
 In the Ricci flow case, these provide us the analogue of Cheeger, Colding and Ding's results about heat equations on static manifolds.